English

 Get help to provide support, and look after yourself

 You don’t need to do this alone.
-The Family Violence Information Line can offer advice and connect you to organisations around New Zealand that can help.
+The Are You OK Helpline can offer advice and connect you to organisations around New Zealand that can help.

-Call 0800 456 450 for the Family Violence Information Line.
+Call 0800 456 450 for the Are You OK Helpline.
 This phoneline is available 24/7 and provides information, support and advice around family violence.

 These situations can be complex.
 It’s important that you take care of yourself as well.